 Skip to content

-Fix: ERR_TOO_MANY_REDIRECTS in Chrome browser
+Fix: ERR_TOO_MANY_REDIRECTS status in Chrome browser

 Are you facing the ERR_TOO_MANY_REDIRECTS error in Chrome on your computer?
 Learn how to troubleshoot and fix the redirect loop error.

-Clear Browser Data
+Method 1: Clear Browser and Site Data

 As I already mentioned, the redirects can be caused by faulty Chrome cache or data.
 So, our primary fix is to clear the cache data and reset the website files stored in the Chrome browser.